dogolpeezon/GLFW-cube-and-pyramid/README.md

  cmake build

-For libs and include are in the deps/ directory.
-Prob best to apt-get GL libs though.
+May have to edit cmake libs and include to the deps/ directory.
+Prob best to apt-get install GLEW glfw3 libs though.. then cmake should work if installed in same directories.

 Some people have used g++ compiler with all the GLFW libs linked..
 IE: